Mactory/django-pluggableappsettings/README.md

 ##Provided Setting Types

-Three different setting types are provided with the package:
+Different setting types are provided with the package:

 ###Setting(default_value, aliases)